lpapailiou/neuralnetwork/README.md

     combo 4: [0.07157249157075309]          // close to 0

 ### Genetic algorithm implementation
-The package `nn.genetic` offers a convenient base for implementing the nn.genetic algorithm easily.
+The package `genetic` offers a convenient base for implementing the genetic algorithm easily.
 There are two implementations to be taken care of:
 - `GeneticAlgorithmObject`: may be extended from the abstract class `GeneticAlgorithmObject` or implemented from the interface `IGeneticAlgorithmObject`.
 It will hold a NeuralNetwork instance, feed its input nodes and react to the according outputs.
 Additionally, it should be able to indicate if the action taken was leading to success or not.
-- `GeneticAlgorithmBatch`: with this class, the nn.genetic algorithm is implemented and executed from.
+- `GeneticAlgorithmBatch`: with this class, the genetic algorithm is implemented and executed from.
 The 'actual machine learning part' is processed within the library, and does not have to be taken care of.

 Step one is to create an own class which extends or implements the required functionality: